 College Costs: What to Expect and How to Plan

 College costs have increased more dramatically than the rate of inflation.
-When a college education for a single child can cost over a quarter of a million dollars, paying for college is a real stretch even for many affluent families.
+When a single child’s college education can cost over $350,000, paying for college is a stretch, even for many affluent families.
 Here’s an overview of what you need to know about college costs.

 What Does College Cost?